Background

 The second thing our model is saying, is that for any age \(i\), we can expect the distribution of errors to be identical.

-• Calculate the errors on predictions for 1000 animals all of age 3. – 0.5 point(s)
+• Quantify the errors on predictions for 1000 animals all of age 5. – 0.5 point(s)

-• Calculate the errors on predictions for 1000 animals all of age 27. – 0.5 point(s)
+• Quantify the errors on predictions for 1000 animals all of age 30. – 0.5 point(s)

 • Use histograms to inspect the results.
 Note: Use different colours for the two distributions.
-You can use add = TRUE to overlay to plots. – 1 point(s)
+You can also use add = TRUE to overlay to plots. – 1 point(s)

 Fitting simple linear models in R